Gatwick Express: Past fleet

 A franchise commitment by National Express was the replacement of these with new stock, and eight Class 460 Junipers started to be delivered from January 1999.
 Because of reliability problems, some of the old stock remained in service until 2005.

 To replace the last of the old stock, a pair of Class 458 Junipers were transferred from South West Trains for use as spares.
-They remained in their existing livery but with Gatwick Express branding.
-Their seating was modified from high density 3+2 seating configuration to 2+2 configuration, some seating being replaced with luggage racks.
+They remained in their existing livery but with Gatwick Express branding and their seating was modified from high density 3+2 seating configuration to 2+2 configuration, some seating being replaced with luggage racks.
 However, these units never entered service and returned to South West Trains.
 The Class 460s were withdrawn from service in September 2012 to be merged with the mechanically similar Class 458 units used by South West Trains in order to provide more stock at peak times.

 The Gatwick Express service received 17 refurbished Class 442 Wessex Electrics from South West Trains from December 2008, followed by a further seven through leases in 2009, after Southern retained the South Central franchise.
 The additional rolling stock allowed Southern to provide extra capacity on the Gatwick Express services extended to Brighton.
 The stock were replaced during 2016 by newly built Class 387/2s.